Portoroz – from salt trade to boutique tourism

 seaside walking tracks, old villas and gardens.

-Your Sava Hotels & Resorts
+We will soon be together again, safely!
+Sava Hotels & Resorts

 can enjoy n ight life and